ankidroid/Anki-Android/Google-Summer-of-Code-2022.md

 ## Selection Criteria

-In order to select contributors for GSoC, we will mainly be looking at three things:
+In order to select contributors for GSoC, we will mainly be looking at:
 * The quality of the submitted proposal
 * The quality of the applicant's previously-submitted PRs (in order to assess their ability to code, debug, break down complex tasks, etc.).
 Note that quantity isn't a prerequisite in itself, though contributors who've submitted multiple PRs are likely to have had more opportunities to demonstrate the abilities needed to succeed in GSoC.
 * Clear, unambiguous communication.
+We expect you to comment at least one PR you did not create to show your interaction with other contributors.
 (This is important; your proposal will be read by many mentors!)
 * A proposed solution approach that is sufficiently concrete and which demonstrates that the applicant has a good understanding of both the scope of the problem and the existing codebase.

 View [Student Eligibility](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation) and we created a document explaining our [selection process](https://docs.google.com/document/d/15JH_3YtfTatdA4V3tZ_lwBibRRyTSFbpeCjpzhX3-y0/edit).